 - If you don't have your own vehicle, renting a car would be the best option.

-- As the Wild Atlantic Way follows the coastline of the Atlantic Ocean, your trip is subject to the weather.
+- This Ireland trip for the Wild Atlantic Way follows the coastline of the Atlantic Ocean, your trip is subject to the weather.
 Especially in the winter months from late November to early March, the sea breeze can be cutting cold.

 - In the summer months from June to August, it is often a bit cooler than you would expect.
 Bringing waterproof and windproof clothing is a must, as are sturdy and warm shoes.